PartMan7/Three-Island/README.md

 ## Known Issues
 * Teams in the chatlogs of rooms that are joined in real-time don't have their previews loaded (fix in the works)
-* The preview doesn't work in battlerooms (also in progress)
+* The preview doesn't work in battlerooms and PMs (also in progress)
 * The extension doesn't exist yet (working on this too)
 * The hover is in dark mode (light mode is bad) (is this even an issue?)